"Speak to the priests, the sons of Aaron, and say to them: Let none defile himself for a dead person..."—Leviticus 21:1.

 - A kohen may not walk beneath the branches of a tree whose branches extend over a grave.

-- If there is a wall around a grave, cemetery or corpse, the kohen should remain at least five handbreadths (approx. 30 inches) away from that wall.
+- If there is a wall around a grave, cemetery or corpse, the kohen should remain at least four handbreadths (approximately 13 inches) away from the grave.

 - A kohen may not be in the same room as a corpse.
 If there is a corpse in the building, the kohen may or may not be allowed to be in another room, depending on various factors.
 Some of them are: Are the doors between the rooms closed?
 How are the hinges on those doors positioned?
 Will the corpse be brought out of the building through the room where the kohen is standing?